History of Community Health Workers in America

-Please scroll though our Community Health Workers Over the Years interactive timeline to learn about the history and current changes of the Community Health Worker field.
-Check back in to our page to learn about the ever-evolving field.
+Please scroll though our Community Health Workers Over the Years interactive timeline to learn about the history of community health workers in America and recent developments within the field.

 You can also find the text below.